MICHIGAN SPEECH-LANGUAGE-HEARING ASSOCIATION

 1. The member who engages in paid professional clinical work must possess appropriate qualifications.

-- The member may provide only those services for which proper training has been received i.e., necessary course work and supervised practicum.
+a.
+The member may provide only those services for which proper training has been received, i.e., necessary course work and supervised practicum.

-- The member who has not completed professional preparation must not provide language, speech, or hearing services except in a supervised clinical practicum situation as a part of a training program.
+b.
+The member who has not completed professional preparation must not provide language, speech or hearing services except in a supervised clinical practicum situation as a part of a training program.

 2. The member must follow acceptable patterns of professional conduct in relationships with the people served.

-- Results of any language, speech or hearing consultation or therapeutic procedure must not be guaranteed.
-Although a reasonable statement of prognoses and/or progress may be made, any guarantee of any sort, expressed or implied, oral or written, is unethical.
+a.
+Results of any language, speech or hearing consultation or therapeutic procedure must not be guaranteed.
+Although a reasonable statement of prognosis and/or progress may be made, any guarantee of any sort, expressed or implied, oral or written, is unethical.

-- A member who is receiving a salary or fee for providing services to a person or group of persons may not receive an additional fee fro alternative or supplemental services unless authorized to do so by his/her primary employer.
+b.
+A member who is receiving a salary or fee for providing services to a person or group of persons may not receive an additional fee for alternative or supplemental services unless authorized to do so by his/her primary employer.

-- Diagnosis, treatment, or re-evaluation of individual language, speech or hearing disorders must not be done correspondence or by telephone.
-This does not preclude follow-up correspondence of individuals previously seen, nor does it preclude providing the persons served professionally with general information of an educational nature.
+c.
+Diagnosis, treatment or re-evaluation of individual language, speech or hearing disorders must not be done by correspondence or by telephone.
+This does not preclude follow-up correspondence of individuals previously seen, nor does it preclude providing the person served professionally with general information of an educational nature.